koolio/kool/samples/kool-template-sample/ReadMe.md

+# Kool Template Sample

+This sample is a really basic little web page that shows dynamic content generation using [Kool Templates](http://kool.io/templates.html) on the client side to dynamically render DOM content in a web browser.

+You can run this sample in a web browser using JavaScript, or in a rich Java client with JavaFX.

+## Using a web browser

+Just run a build, then open the sample.html

+    mvn install
+    open sample.html

-## Kool JavaFX
+## Using Kool JavaFX

-**NOTE** this module requires [Java 7 update 4](http://www.oracle.com/technetwork/java/javase/overview/index.html) or later which ships with JavaFX.
+**NOTE** JavaFX requires [Java 7 update 4](http://www.oracle.com/technetwork/java/javase/overview/index.html) or later which ships with JavaFX.
 If you install Java 7 and use a Mac you might want to run this first...

     export JAVA_HOME=/Library/Java/JavaVirtualMachines/1.7.0.jdk/Contents/Home
     export PATH=$JAVA_HOME/bin:$PATH